Periods of N-body Systems Determined Through Dimensional Analysis: Conclusions about uniqueness

 Specifically, there is one candidate equation of the form (\ref{eq:gen}) for every solution of the functional equation

 in Section \ref{sec:5}, and it turns out that

-is a solution of (\ref{eq:nfe}) for every positive integer $P$.
-Equations (\ref{eq:sunconj0}) and (\ref{eq:suncoj}) above correspond to $P=1$ and $P=3$, respectively.
+is a solution of (5.9) for every positive integer $q$.
+Equations (\ref{eq:sunconj0}) and (\ref{eq:suncoj}) above correspond to $q=3$ and $q=1$, respectively.

 This information can be used in more than one way.
 On the one hand, we may ask if there is something special with the numbers $1$ and $3$ here, so that only (\ref{eq:sunconj0}) and (\ref{eq:suncoj}) are non-spurious solutions.
-First, it is shown in \cite[Appendix A]{JON2}) that a functional equation of the form $\psi\left(x\right)=x\,\psi\left(x^{-1}\right)$ has a unique \emph{analytical} solution $\psi\left(x\right)=k\left(1+x\right)$.
-Similarly, setting $P=1$ we obtain the unique analytical solution $\psi_{1}$ of (\ref{eq:nfe}).
-Second, the function $\left(\psi_{3}\right)^{3}$ given by
+First, it is shown in \cite[Appendix A]{JON1}) that a functional equation of the form $\psi\left(x\right)=x\,\psi\left(x^{-1}\right)$ has a unique \emph{analytical} solution, namely $\psi\left(x\right)=k\left(1+x\right)$.
+Similarly, setting $q=1$ we obtain the unique analytical solution $\psi_{\left(1\right)}$ of (5.9).
+Second, the function $\psi_{\left(3\right)}^{3}$ given by

-is analytic, $d$ appears with the exponent 3 in (\ref{eq:T3}) and we obtain the same result if we substitute $\left(\psi_{3}\right)^{3}\left(x_{1},x_{2},\ldots,x_{n-1}\right)$ for $d^{3}$ as if we substitute $\psi_{3}\left(x_{1},x_{2},\ldots,x_{n-1}\right)$ for $d$.
-Thus, it may be argued that $P=1$ and $P=3$ are special, privileged cases.
+is analytic, $d$ appears with the exponent 3 in (\ref{eq:T3}) and we obtain the same result if we substitute $\psi_{\left(3\right)}^{3}\left(x_{1},x_{2},\ldots,x_{n-1}\right)$ for $d^{3}$ as if we substitute $\psi_{\left(3\right)}\left(x_{1},x_{2},\ldots,x_{n-1}\right)$ for $d$.
+Thus, it may be argued that $q=1$ and $q=3$ are special, privileged cases.

-On the other hand, there may nevertheless be additional non-spurious solutions to (\ref{eq:nfe}), corresponding to different generalizations of (\ref{eq:period-2-2}) to the case $n>2$.
-Many topologically distinguishable types of orbital trajectories may exist \cite{key-14,key-15}, and it is possible that solutions of (\ref{eq:nfe}) for different values of $P$ correspond to different shapes of $n$-body systems.
+On the other hand, there may nevertheless be additional non-spurious solutions to (5.9), corresponding to different generalizations of (\ref{eq:period-2-2}) to the case $n>2$.
+Many topologically distinguishable types of orbital trajectories exist \cite{MONT,DIM}, and it is possible that solutions of (5.9) for different values of $q$ correspond to different families of $n$-body systems.

 Note furthermore that the functional equation

 also used in the derivation of generalizations of (\ref{eq:period-2-2}), similarly has a solution